 Puerto del Carmen’s famous Avenida was a two way street, with “nose in” parking down most of its length.
 The pavements were narrow and tatty – it was a great place for drivers, but not very pedestrian friendly.

 Communications Are Much Easier

 The ONLY option in our early days was dial up internet with Telefonica.
-Mobile phones coverage was also only available through them, and coverage was diabolical and non-existent away from major towns.
-These days, we have broadband in most places, although fibre is still limited, but we do have decent mobile phone coverage with 4g almost everywhere on the island.
+Mobile phone coverage was also only available through them, and coverage was diabolical and non-existent away from major towns.
+These days, we have broadband everywhere, fibre in most places and we do have decent mobile phone coverage with 4g almost everywhere on the island.

 There Are Loads More Flights To The UK

 Flights to UK were pretty much limited to Thursdays and Sundays, and the choice was basically British Airways or Monarch, unless you could get a seat on a plane chartered by a holiday company, and it was expensive!
 We used to budget €200 each for a return ticket, which meant saving for months to visit the family.
 These days the low cost carriers have given us much more choice, and you can fly to UK every day of the week.

 We had Hiperdino, Vivo and Eurospar for our food shopping, and you had to travel to Arrecife or Playa Honda to visit any of them.
 Now we have several more Eurospars – at Macher and Costa Teguise, and Roper, Lidl and Mercadona have come along.
 Ikea wasn’t here, nor was Milar or Elektron – we bought furniture from shops near the hospital (which is why you see so much of the same stuff around!) electrical goods from Informatica and appliances from Mega Centro, who have now gone.

 You’d occasionally see a cyclist around, perhaps training for what was still a small event, Ironman Lanzarote, but that was about it.
 These days you can’t go anywhere without seeing lycra clad, fit bodies, swimming running or cycling!